 - Composed of multiple-choice, fill in the blank, and long-answer questions. - Bring a non-phone calculator to all exams. - Make-up or late exams will not be available.
-If you are not present for one of the midterm exams, that exam will count for zero points and your final exam will count for 340 points instead of 190 points. - Check the exam schedule now and make sure that you do not have any scheduling conflicts.
+If you are not present for one of the midterm exams, that exam will count for zero points and your final exam will count for 340 points instead of 190 points.
+You may skip only one (not both) of the midterm exams. - Check the final exam schedule now and make sure that you do not have any scheduling conflicts.